The Real Ted Bundy: 5 Fast Facts You Need to Know

-There is quite a buzz about Extremely Wicked, Shockingly Evil and Vile , the soon to be released biopic about serial killer Ted Bundy starring Zac Efron.
+There is quite a buzz about Extremely Wicked, Shockingly Evil and Vile, the soon to be released biopic about serial killer Ted Bundy starring Zac Efron.
 Oxygen has more information about the upcoming feature film.
+Will the movie do history justice?
+Without portraying the film in any sort of a negative light, it is hard to imagine how Ted Bundy’s unfathomable crimes would be accurately portrayed on screen without traumatizing the audience.

 So, who was the real Ted Bundy?
 He remains one of the most depraved, savage and brutal serial killers and rapists of all time, whose campaign of animalistic violence gripped the country in a state of sheer terror between 1974 and 1978.
 Ted Bundy undoubtedly changed American society.
 He kidnapped, raped, tortured and killed over 30 young women, the majority of whom he ensnared by appealing to their good nature.
 Ted Bundy is one of the reasons why we no longer trust strangers.

 Ted Bundy was a wolf in sheep’s clothing.
 He was young, handsome, smart, and had the ability to be charming.
 By all accounts, he seemed like a normal, motivated, nice person.
-Those who knew him, such as crime writer Ann Rule, were shocked when his crimes came to light.
+Those who knew him, such as crime writer Ann Rule, author of The Stranger Beside Me, were shocked when his crimes came to light.
 It couldn’t be true.
 There must be some mistake.
 Ted would never commit such atrocities.

 Here’s what you need to know: